kristopolous/BOOTSTRA.386/CONTRIBUTING.md

 Be creative, have fun.

-### strict mode

-eh, don't care.

-### Attractive
+### other styles

-Different strokes ... have a good time - make the code awesome and fun to read.
+Different strokes ... have a good time - make the code awesome and fun to read - like a zine self-published at a co-op.

+be more awesomer!

 ## License